esperco/libs/README.md

-Various libraries and datasets that depend on, which do not come as git repositories.
+Various public tarballs and datasets authored by others.